logo Performance Scan images

 Do you want to get the most out of your data?
 Then it is advisable, but not necessary, that you start setting filters, goals, events and/or conversions in Google Analytics, for example.
 GA4 allows you to set even more goals.
 After about 1 or 2 days you will see the first data appear in your reports.
 Don't forget to link your Google Ads account!

-Does the above not sound so simple to you and would you like to take a Google Analytics training course first?
-In the Google Analytics Academy you can take several courses to obtain a Google Analytics certificate.
-The Google Analytics certificate is not only useful for yourself and your company, but also looks good on your resume.
-It proves that you are aware of everything that Google Analytics professionals have to offer, increases your knowledge and the chances of successful campaigns.
-The Google Analytics course is available for free in the Google Skillshop.
+Does the above not sound so simple to you and would you like to take a training course first?
+In the Analytics Academy, you can take various courses to obtain a certificate.
+The certificate is not only useful for yourself and your company, but also looks good on your resume.
+It proves that you know everything Analytics marketers have to offer, increases your knowledge and the chances of successful campaigns.
+The course is available for free in the Google Skillshop.

 Which Google Analytics course/training is best to take?

-To take your measurements to the next level, take the following Google Analytics training courses:
+To take your readings to the next level, take the following courses:

 • Google Analytics 4